Vanuatu 2024 trip completed

 The HPA Sea Turtle Research Program has 33 trained and active student volunteers.
 Each of these students has completed the mandatory training sessions on sea turtle biology and field work protocol.
 Each of them is qualified to participate in field

-We have completed five field days this school year (Kiholo, Kaloko-Honokohau National Historical Park, Waikoloa Hilton Lagoon , Puako and Punalu’u).
-In addition, we have worked with Malama Na Honu at Mauna Lani Auberge Resort on 7 occasions to complete a monthly checkup on their honu.
-During the second semester we are planning trips to Hualalai, and Puako.
-We completed our fourth trip to the Republic of Vanuatu to continue our research into post-nesting hawksbill migrations and we are working on a trip to Nagoya Japan as part of the STRETCH project.
+We have completed three field days this school year (Kaloko-Honokohau National Historical Park, , Puako and Mauna Lani.
+During the second semester we are planning trips to Hualalai, and the Hilton Hotel Lagoon.
+We Just completed our fifth trip to the Republic of Vanuatu to continue our research into post-nesting hawksbill migrations and we are working on a trip to Nagoya Japan as part of the STRETCH project.

 Please visit Our Recent Trips Page for a list of activities that we have completed this year.